Main Content Region

 • How can I promote the Writing Center to my students?

-• Another good way to promote the Writing Centers is to include our information on your syllabus or on Blackboard.
+• Another good way to promote the Writing Centers is to include information on your syllabus or on Canvas.
 The following text is provided as a sample for your use: